httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 ### Example {#upload-appending-example}

-The following example shows an upload append.
+A) The following example shows an upload append request.
 The client transfers the next 100 bytes at an offset of 100 and does not indicate that the upload is then completed.
-The server acknowledges the new offset:
+The server generates one interim response and finally acknowledges the new offset:

 ~~~ http-message
 PATCH /upload/b530ce8ff HTTP/1.1